tomedunn/the-finished-book/_classes/magic-items-and-encounter-balancing-p2/magic-items-and-encounter-balancing-p2.md

     \label{eq:xp-bonus-damage}
 \end{align}

 PCs that get most of their damage directly from their weapons, like fighters, will benefit more than those that get most of their damage from spells or class features, like rogues or paladins.
-This relationship is illustrated in Fig. [2](#fig:encounter-xp-damage-bonus){: .fig-ref} (below) for the martial classes, calculated for a full adventuring day made up of Medium difficulty encounters.
+This relationship is illustrated in Fig. \figref{fig:encounter-xp-damage-bonus} (below) for the martial classes, calculated for a full adventuring day made up of Medium difficulty encounters.

 <figure id="fig:encounter-xp-damage-bonus">
     {% include_relative fig-encounter-xp-damage-bonus-small.html %}
     {% include_relative fig-encounter-xp-damage-bonus-large.html %}
-    <figcaption>Figure 2: Shows the increase in encounter XP for PCs with a +1 magic weapon relative to their baseline XP with no magic items for a full adventuring day made up of Medium difficulty encounters.</figcaption>
+    <figcaption>Shows the increase in encounter XP for PCs with a +1 magic weapon relative to their baseline XP with no magic items for a full adventuring day made up of Medium difficulty encounters.</figcaption>
 </figure>

 While the average benefit tends to decrease as a PC levels up, due to more of their damage coming from sources other than their weapon's damage, a magic item that has $$+1$$ damage increases a PC's XP thresholds and adventuring day XP by $$6.8\%$$ on average.